Blending adversarial training and representation-conditional purification via aggregation improves adversarial robustness: Experimental assessment

-For the \textit{classifier} alone, the \textit{standard} version of \textsc{AutoAttack} (\textit{AA}) is used: \idestsk, the worst-case accuracy on a mixture of \textsc{AutoPgd} on the cross-entropy loss \cite{Croce2020AutoAttack} with $100$ steps, \textsc{AutoPgd} on the \textit{difference of logits ratio} loss \cite{Croce2020AutoAttack} with $100$ steps, \textsc{Fab} \cite{Croce2020Minimally} with $100$ steps, and the \textit{black-box} \textsc{Square} attack \cite{Andriushchenko2020Square} with $5000$ queries.
+For the \textit{classifier} alone, the \textit{standard} version of \textsc{AutoAttack} (\textit{AA}) is used: \idestsk, the worst-case accuracy on a mixture of \textsc{AutoPgd} on the cross-entropy loss \citep{Croce2020AutoAttack} with $100$ steps, \textsc{AutoPgd} on the \textit{difference of logits ratio} loss \citep{Croce2020AutoAttack} with $100$ steps, \textsc{Fab} \citep{Croce2020Minimally} with $100$ steps, and the \textit{black-box} \textsc{Square} attack \citep{Andriushchenko2020Square} with $5000$ queries.

 In the evaluation of the \textsc{Carso} architecture, the number of reconstructed samples per input is set to $8$, the logits are aggregated as explained in \autoref{ssec:trick3aggregation}, and the output class is finally selected as the $\argmax$ of the aggregation.
-Due to the stochastic nature of the \textit{purifier}, robust accuracy is assessed by a version of \textsc{AutoAttack} suitable for stochastic defences (\textit{randAA}) -- composed of \textsc{AutoPgd} on the cross-entropy and \textit{difference of logits ratio} losses, across $20$ \textit{Expectation over Transformation} (\textsc{EoT}) \cite{Athalye2018Synthesizing} iterations with $100$ gradient ascent steps each.
+Due to the stochastic nature of the \textit{purifier}, robust accuracy is assessed by a version of \textsc{AutoAttack} suitable for stochastic defences (\textit{randAA}) -- composed of \textsc{AutoPgd} on the cross-entropy and \textit{difference of logits ratio} losses, across $20$ \textit{Expectation over Transformation} (\textsc{EoT}) \citep{Athalye2018Synthesizing} iterations with $100$ gradient ascent steps each.
+In the specific case of \textit{scenario (a)}, we also assess our method by the \textsc{Pgd+EoT} pipeline proposed by \citet{Lee2024Robust}, as explained in \autoref{ssec:discussion}.

 \paragraph{Computational infrastructure}